WebhookSupport/webhook/README.md

 ## What does this project do?

-- A webhook that listens for organization events to know when a repository has been created.
+- A webhook that listens for GitHub organization repository events to know when a repository has been created.
 - When the repository is created, the protection of the default branch is created automatically.
 - Notifies the creator with a @mention in an issue within the repository that outlines the protections that were added.